EmisPants/Track-and-Field-Fantasy/README.md

 # Track-and-Field-Fantasy
 A locally hosted website that runs a Track and Field fantasy sports league according to (a slightly modified version of) the official World Athletics rules from 2007.

-Unzip to your desktop, open a terminal in the folder and run this command:
+Unzip to your desktop (you might have to do this multiple times, so do it until you get to the point where there is a (non compressed) folder called my-app-Copy on your desktop), open a terminal in the folder and run this command:

 npm run dev